 On the plus side, there’s a feeling amongst investors that ‘the Fed’s got our back’; recent comments from the US Federal Reserve persuaded investors that the central bank is more open to cutting interest rates if it feels that economic growth in the US is sufficiently threatened by the evolving trade war.
 The European Central Bank issued further words of comfort following its monthly meeting, though notably committed to keeping rates on hold rather than reducing them.
 The risk here is the negative market reaction if central banks fail to follow the path of rate cuts mapped out by optimistic bond markets.

 It looks likely that the major political issues will persist for much of this year; the UK will remain mired in uncertainty as Theresa May’s successor attempts to negotiate a Brexit deal, with the possibility that further set-backs open the door to a Corbyn-led coalition.
 Globally, President Trump’s focus is on the 2020 election.
 This suggests further conflict during this year with resolutions and a higher stock-market targeted for 2020.
 In the meantime, we expect further bouts of volatility during the year.

 How are we currently positioned?

-We remain underweight fixed interest, preferring equities, property and alternative investments.
+We remain underweight fixed interest, preferring equities and alternative investments.
 Where we do hold fixed interest, we mostly use funds that have limited exposure to rising interest rates.